egremyb/STIProject/README.md

 The profile page is used to change the password of the current user, it also displays the username and the role :
 ![Profile Page](./images/Profile.png)

+A password policy has been set and it is the following :

+Password should contain at least 8 characters, one upper case letter, one number, and one special character

 ### User management page
 This page can only be accessed by administrators:
 ![User management Page](./images/UserManagement.png)